joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 We already know using `getValue()` with GlideRecord avoids the pass-by-reference issue, but GlideQuery shines here for not having the problem in the first place.

-(Note there are better ways to load values into an array with GlideQuery, so don't follow this example—I'll give you a better one in Part 2 of the series.
+(Note there are better ways to load values into an array with GlideQuery, so don't follow this example—I'll give you a better one in Part 3 of the series.
 Also note the real issue is pass-by-reference combined with the way GlideRecord objects mutate when the `next()` method is called, as I explained in Part 0.
-GlideQuery not only avoids pass-by-reference but also any kind of object mutation, but that's something I'll cover in Part 3.)
+GlideQuery not only avoids pass-by-reference but also any kind of object mutation, but that's something I'll cover in Part 4.)

 ### Strict comparisons are possible

-Another benefit of GlideQuery's native type return values is they can safely be strictly compared with other values.
+Another benefit of GlideQuery's use of native types is they can safely be strictly compared with other values.

 ~~~ javascript
 var inc = new GlideQuery('incident')